ekshaks/ragpipe/README.md

 Ragpipe is lean and nimble.
 Makes it easy to iterate fast, tweak components of your RAG pipeline until you get desired responses.

+Yet another RAG framework?
+Although popular RAG frameworks make it easy to setup RAG pipelines, they lack primitives that enable you to iterate and get to desired responses quickly.

 Watch a quick [video intro](https://www.youtube.com/playlist?list=PLLPfjV1xMkS1k9J7q2v3eQ2U-At6p3evM).

 *Note: Under active development.
 Expect breaking changes.*